On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators: Analyticity of the Markovian semigroup in general Besov spaces

 \DEQS \lk\| R(\lambda,a(x,D))\rk\|_{L(H^ m_2(\RR^d),H^ m_2(\RR^d))}&=&\lk\| R(\vartheta+i\tau,a(x,D))\rk\|_{L(H^ m_2(\RR^d),H^ m_2(\RR^d))}\\ \le\frac 1 {\mbox{dist}(\lambda,\bar{S}(a(x,D)))} \le \frac 1 {\mbox{dist}(\lambda,\rho(a(x,D)))} &\le&\frac 1 {\mbox{dist}(\lambda,\rho(a(x,D)))} \\= \frac 1 {\mbox{dist}(\vartheta+i\tau,\rho(a(x,D)))} &\le &\frac{\cos\theta}{|\tau|}=\frac{C}{|\tau|}, \EEQS where $C=\cos\theta$.
 These calculation implies that $(\CP_t)_{t\ge 0}$ in $\mathbb{X}$ is an analytic semigroup in $\mathbb{X}$.

-This result can be generalized to arbitrary Besov spaces.
+This result can be generalized to arbitrary Besov spaces, for an introduction to Besov spaces we refer to \cite{triebel1}.
+The motivation to analyse the analyticity of the Markovian semigroup in Besov spaces comes from the aim to investigate the strong Feller property of the Markovian semigroup.
+Since one has the embedding $C^{s}(\RR^d)\subset B_{\infty,\infty}^s(\RR^d)$ ($s\not =0$), it is nearby switching to Besov spaces.
 If one abandon the Hilbert space setting, the numerical range gets more complicated and it is better to use other methods.
 In the following Theorem we use the notations introduced in Appendix \ref{pseudo-app}.

-\begin{rem} Using the abstract theory on standard books such as \cite{Pazy:83,engel,triebel1}, we would be able to prove the following theorems associated with the pseudo--differential operator induced by L\'evy processes.
-In particular, we show that the all assumptions of the corresponding theorems (Theorem 5.2 \cite[Chapter II]{Pazy:83}, Theorem 3.9 \cite[Chapter I]{Pazy:83}, Theorem 2.3.3 \cite[p.48]{triebel1}, etc.) that we used to prove Theorem \eqref{main22} are satisfied. \end{rem}
+\begin{rem} Using the abstract theory of standard books such as e.g.\ \cite{Pazy:83,engel,triebel1}, we can prove the following two Theorems for the pseudo--differential operator induced by a simple L\'evy process by proving that all assumptions of the corresponding theorems (Theorem 5.2 \cite[Chapter II]{Pazy:83}, Theorem 3.9 \cite[Chapter I]{Pazy:83}, Theorem 2.3.3 \cite[p.48]{triebel1}, etc.) are satisfied.
+In our case the underlying stochastic process is not a simple L\'evy process, but a solution of a stochastic differential equations.
+Nevertheless, we apply the same method to prove Theorem \eqref{main22}.
+In particular, we prove that all assumptions of the corresponding theorems (Theorem 5.2 \cite[Chapter II]{Pazy:83}, Theorem 3.9 \cite[Chapter I]{Pazy:83}, Theorem 2.3.3 \cite[p.48]{triebel1}, etc.) are satisfied. \end{rem}